Brad Young (footballer, born 2003): Aston Villa

-Young was a part of the Aston Villa team that won the 2020-21 FA Youth Cup - scoring a penalty in the 2–1 final victory over Liverpool U18s on 24 May 2021.
+Young was a part of the Aston Villa team that won the 2020–21 FA Youth Cup - scoring a penalty in the 2–1 final victory over Liverpool U18s on 24 May 2021, he scored six goals across the tournament, only bettered by his teammate Carney Chukwuemeka's seven.
 On 7 July 2021, he was one of several young players who signed a new contract with Aston Villa.

 On 16 August 2021, Young joined League Two team Carlisle United on a season-long loan.
 He made his football league debut the following day, as a substitute in a goalless draw against Port Vale.
-On 28 September 2021, Young scored his first goals for Carlisle United - scoring twice in a 2–0 victory over Everton U21 in the EFL Trophy.
+On 28 September 2021, he scored his first goals for Carlisle United - scoring twice in a 2–0 victory over Everton U21 in the EFL Trophy.
 Young returned to Aston Villa from his loan early on 4 January 2022, after the two clubs mutually agreed that Young would not be guaranteed enough playing time in the upcoming months.

 On 1 September 2022, Young joined Scottish Championship club Ayr United on a season-long loan.
 Young scored his first professional league goal on 17 September, in a 3–2 defeat to Raith Rovers.
 On 17 January 2023, Young's loan was cut short and he returned to Aston Villa.
+On 16 June 2023, Young was released by Aston Villa.

+The New Saints

+In July 2023, Young had a trial with EFL League One club Exeter City, however the club opted against offering him a contract.
+He instead signed for Cymru Premier club The New Saints on 2 September 2023.
+On 8 September, Young made his debut for the club, coming off the bench to score in a 3–0 win over Hibernian U21 in the Scottish Challenge Cup.
+He made his Welsh league debut on 13 September, in a 0–0 draw against Bala Town.
+On 22 September, Young scored his first league goals for the club, scoring twice in a 5–1 away victory over Cardiff Metropolitan University.

+On 21 October 2023, Young scored his first career hattrick in a 6–2 league victory over Barry Town United, meaning he had scored 9 goals in his first 10 games in Welsh football.
+On 20 January 2024, Young won the first senior trophy of his career, scoring a goal in a 5–1 victory over Swansea City U21s in the final of the Welsh League Cup.
+On 21 April 2024, The New Saints completed an unbeaten season to win the Cymru Premier.
+Young won the Cymru Premier Golden Boot despite joining the league one month into the season.
+On 9 June, Young was awarded the Cymru Premier Young Player of the Season award.

+On 9 July 2024, Young scored two goals on his European debut, in a 3–0 UEFA Champions League first qualifying round first leg victory over Dečić.